Hot World Series on deck: Altuve, Astros vs Kershaw, Dodgers

 These teams last met in 2015, when the Astros swept a three-game series at home.
 But they'd seen a lot of each other in the past.

 Overall, the Dodgers are 388-323 vs. the Astros.
-Houston debuted as the Colt .45s as a National League expansion team in 1962 and eventually moved to the AL in 2013.
+Houston debuted as the Colt .45s as a National League expansion team in 1962, beat the Dodgers in a one-game playoff for the NL West championship in 1980 and eventually moved to the AL in 2013.

 That first year in the AL, the young Astros got pounded and lost 111 times.
 But with smart drafts and player development, Houston emerged as a power.
-Manager A.J.
 Hinch's club capped its rise by beating Boston in the AL Division Series, then stopping the Yankees 4-0 Saturday night in Game 7 of the ALCS.

 The Dodgers, with a major league-high $226 million payroll, won their fifth straight NL West title this year, then 7-1 in the playoffs against the Diamondbacks and Cubs under manager Dave Roberts.